SirDukey/snakes_and_ladders/README.md

-# snakes_and_ladders
-Basic game of Snakes And Ladders
+# Snakes And Ladders

+Usage: `SnakesAndLadders(['mike', 'josh'])`

+Press `q` to quit.
+Each player has a turn to roll the dice, first to reach the end wins!